Germany at the FIFA World Cup: 1966 World Cup Final v England

 The strongly contested game between host nation England and West Germany went into extra time after a score of 2-2 after 90 minutes.
 Geoff Hurst's goal in the 101st minute is one of the most controversial in football history: His shot bounced off the cross-bar onto the ground and back away from the goal.
-After a brief discussion with the Soviet linesman Tofiq Bahramov, referee Gottfried Dienst awarded the goal.
+After a brief discussion with the Azerbaijani linesman Tofiq Bahramov, referee Gottfried Dienst awarded the goal.
 With the West Germans forced to press for the equalizer, Hurst converted a counterattack in the 120th minute and decided the match for England.